notune/LectureRecorder/README.md

 # License

-This project is licensed under the Apache 2.0 License.
+This project is licensed under the GPL-3.0 license.
 See the [LICENSE](LICENSE) file for more details.